DevOps/SysAdmin Engineer (Linux, AWS, Chef, ELK, & more) For 16-Person All-Remote SaaS Company

 At Action Verb, we look for results, so our initial screening round starts by reviewing your previous results as an Infrastructure/Devops engineer or systems administrator.

-We’d like to to write a cover letter and paste it into that box.
+We’d like you to write a cover letter and paste it into that box.
 Please make sure that it contains all of the following information about your level of experience:

 What is the largest network you have personally supported in production?
 How many servers?
 If Cloud based, how many regions/clouds?
 What automation tools did you rely on to manage such a big network?

 What is the largest contribution you have made to Open Source Software and are there any repositories that you maintain personally?

 You may also want to write about why this opportunity calls to you personally and why you see yourself as a good fit for Action Verb.
 We also love watching video cover letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.